Dickie Pride

 Dickie Pride (born Richard Charles Kneller; 21 October 1941 – 26 March 1969) was an English singer.
-He was one of Larry Parnes' stable of pop music stars, who didn't achieve the same successful career as some of his contemporaries.
+He was one of Larry Parnes' stable of Rock and roll stars, who did not achieve the same successful career as some of his contemporaries.

 Early life

 Pride was born on 21 October 1941, at 74 Parchmore Road, Thornton Heath, Surrey, now in Croydon.
 He attended John Newnham Secondary School in Addington before visiting the Royal School of Church Music in Croydon, where a career as an opera singer was suggested.
 Later on, Pride was a member of a skiffle group, the Semi-Tones.
 When Pride was 15 years old, his father died.
-He took on several menial jobs to help support the family.
-Including working in a stonemason's yard that specialised in making gravestones, eventually Pride was fired for being too cheerful and singing at work.
+He took on several menial jobs to help support the family, including working in a stonemason's yard that specialised in making gravestones.
+Eventually Pride was fired for being too cheerful and singing at work.

 Career

 Discovery and early start

 In late 1958, Russ Conway heard him performing at the Castle Public House in Tooting, South London.
 Conway recommended him to Larry Parnes, who immediately signed him.
 Parnes gave him the stage name 'Dickie Pride'.
 At 16, he gave his first concert as Dickie Pride at the Gaumont State Cinema in Kilburn, which was then the biggest cinema in the United Kingdom.
 The music magazine Record Mirror stated that "he ripped it up from the start" and that the theatre shook so much during his performance that he should be known "The sheik of shake".
-Pride was signed to Columbia Records, by Norrie Paramour.
+Pride was signed to Columbia Records, by Norrie Paramor.